Manscaping refers to the removal of a man’s body hair mostly for hygienic and aesthetic purposes.

-According to a Cosmopolitan poll, a little bit over half of the men stated that the reason they groomed their pubic region was that it made them feel more attractive.
+According to a Cosmopolitan poll, a little bit over half of the men stated that the reason they groomed their nether region was that it made them feel more attractive.

-So if you feel bigger down there, this can boost confidence and make you feel more attractive to the opposite sex.
+So if you feel bigger down there, this can boost your confidence.
 And as with most things, having more confidence will also make you perform much better.

-From your partner’s perspective, now that your manhood is clean and well-groomed, they may be even more attracted to you.
-Being a manscaper means that you take care of your personal hygiene and are attentive to your companion.
-After all, the vast majority of women prefer their man to trim or shave his private area.
+From your partner’s perspective, now that your twig is clean and well-groomed, they may be even more attracted to you.

-In addition, there have also been reports saying that men who regularly groom down there receive more oral action from their partners (don’t hold us to this though).
+In addition, there have also been reports saying that men who regularly groom down there receive more attention from their partners (don’t hold us to this though).
 In other words, it’s a win-win for both you and your partner.

 So, is manscaping necessary?
-Certainly not, but it provides a lot of benefits that can make it worthwhile to do, your hygiene and overall sex life being two of them.
+Certainly not, but it provides a lot of benefits that can make it worthwhile to do, your hygiene life being one of them.